These are the SURPAS bylaws for 2018. Download here.

 A. The Co-Chairs and the Leadership Team may call meetings of the Council.
 Adequate public notice must be given for each meeting.

 B. Quorum for Council meetings shall consist of at least half of the non-vacant seats.
 If a quorum is not present, following reasonable notification for a second meeting, proposed motions may be voted upon with fewer members than a full quorum attending.

 C. Votes that concern SURPAS members will be done anonymously by paper voting slips.
 Council members can abstain from voting.
 Votes that concern missions, plans, and other impersonal items can be done by show of hands, as the Council sees fit.

 D. The Co-Chairs shall share responsibility of Presiding Officer at each Council meeting.

-E. Four Council meetings shall be scheduled the week following the quarterly Postdoctoral Scholar orientation sessions of the Office of Postdoctoral Affairs.
-Additional Council meetings can be called on a monthly basis as need arises.
+E. Council meetings shall be scheduled the last week of each month.
+Additional Council meetings can be called as need arises.
 The Council shall be given adequate notice of planned meetings.